-Main uncertainties affecting technical provisions relate to disability and recovery rates, cancellation rates, expense levels and scaling.
+Main uncertainties affecting technical provisions relate to disability and recovery rates, cancellation rates, and expense levels.
 The impact of these uncertainties has been assessed by varying the impacted parameters within a reasonable range of possible outcomes.
 Refer to chapter C for sensitivity results.